second-state/rfq-marketplace/README.md

 4. Click on the Advanced text and you will see more settings including branch and environment variables.
 The function code is stored in `flows` folder, you need to change Directory to `/flows`.
  In this example, we have four variables to fill in, `PRIVATE_KEY` is the wallet private key, and `CONTRACT_ADDRESS` is rfq-market contract [address]( #deploy-the-contract).
-The default network is Arbitrum sepolia.
+The default network is cybermiles.
 If you want to change the network, you can set `RPC_NODE_URL` and `CHAIN_ID` variable.

 <img width="899" alt="image" src="https://i.imgur.com/xSAxwLF.png">